Garyljackson/garyjackson.dev/hugo/content/posts/azure-web-app-traffic-spike/index.md

 ### The Plan - uhm, part 2

-On a whim, I decide to kill the Front Door Instance (In Dev) - just to see what happens..
+On a whim, I decide to kill the Front Door Instance (In Dev) - just to see what happens...

-To my surprise - ALL THE TRAFFIC DROPS OFF - what the actual..!?
+To my surprise - ALL THE TRAFFIC DROPS OFF - what the actual...!?

 I redeploy the Front Door Instance and start clicking about.

 I was looking through the "Backend pools" configuration in the Front Door Designer when something caught my eye...
-"Health Probes" - surely not..
+"Health Probes" - surely not...
 It does have a handy "Learn More" link, let me check that out.

 {{< figure src="images/BackendPoolsConfig.jpg" alt="Backend Pool Configuration"  >}}

-Aaaaaand, that's a nice little warning box we have over there.. *Double Sigh*
+Aaaaaand, that's a nice little warning box we have over there. *Double Sigh*

 {{< figure src="images/HealthProbeWarning.PNG" alt="Health Probes"  >}}

-I disabled the health probe via the Backend Pool configuration, and what do you know, traffic drops off again.. confirmed.
+I disabled the health probe via the Backend Pool configuration, and what do you know, traffic drops off again - confirmed.

-My strategy at this stage is to try a higher interval setting for the health probes (Max is 255 seconds) - or, alternativaly, disable them.
+My strategy at this stage is to try a higher interval setting for the health probes (Max is 255 seconds) - or alternatively, disable it.

-And so there you have it, if you stuck with it, then well done - hopefully this saves you taking your own journey.
+And so there you have it, if you stuck with it, then well done - hopefully, this saves you taking your own journey.

 ## Just give me the damn solution
 It's Azure Front Door - Disable the Health Probe in the Backend Pool configuration - or increase the Health Probe Interval.